jonathan081/achoo/README.md

 ## Week 3 10/16/2020
 ### Accomplishments:
    - Decided on using Android studio
    - Android Studio Hello World application is underway
    - Confirmation that SQL will work for the database structure
    - Potential storage method/real time query options discussed

 ### Failures
+   - Still don't know what database stores we will need/whether it will be fully supported by the Google.
+       - We still can't determine what our overall architecture will be since we don't know our database solution
+   - We weren't able to come up with a way to incentize users to engage with our app that was meaningful.
+       - We decided for scope that we would just strictly focus on the contact tracing component and come back to "gamifying" the user experience in the future.
 ### Challenges
-- Learning Java (Andrew the only one with some experience)
+- Learning Java (Andrew is currrently the only one with some experience)
 - Use cases
     - Do we still want to do QR code scanning?
             - Opens possibility for real time capacity checking (confirmed this is an easy implementation with Prof. Couch